dapplets/dapplets-near-example/README.md

 There is a `Core.contract` method that receives 3 parameters: name of the network ('near' or 'etherium'), contract name and object with view and change methods.

 Now we will make the contract methods available in the overlay.
-In order to pass methods through the dapplets bridge, add a `listen` function to the overlay call.
+In order to pass the methods through the dapplets bridge, add a `listen` function to the overlay call.
 Don't be afraid, just copy and paste this code :)

 ```typescript
 if (!this._overlay) {